markkerry/markkerry-hugo/content/posts/hugo-and-github-pages-part3/index.md

 ### Create a GitHub Personal Access Token

 We need to create a GitHub secret as one repo will commit code to another one.
 Even though they are both repos within the same GitHub account.
-To do with we have to create a GitHub secret.

 Browse to your GitHub account, select your account > __Settings__ > __Developer settings__ > __Personal access tokens__ > __Generate new token__